achourihaithem/FIZZBUZZ/README.md

 ## to be added
-- Add local database
+- Save output history in a local database
 - Improve design
-- dependency injection
+- Add dependency injection
+- Add UI tests